Ōuchi Yoshioki

 When Masahiro became ill In the autumn of 1494, Yoshioki was nominally appointed his successor.
 In 1495, he formally became the 15th head of the clan after the death of his father.
 The Ōuchi clan, however, continued to experience discord during this period.
 First, a retainer named Sue Takemori, who had suddenly absconded from Kyōto to the Tennō Temple in Settsu Province, returned home and killed his younger brother, Sue Okiakira, who had become head of the family in his absence.
-Takemori himself had earlier taken over the clan after his father, Sue Hiromori, was assassinated in 1482 by Yoshimi Nobumori while attending a celebration at the Tsukiyama residence hosted by Masahiro.
+Takemori himself had earlier taken over the clan after his father, Sue Hiromori, was assassinated in 1482 by Yoshimi Nobuyori while attending a celebration at the Tsukiyama residence hosted by Masahiro.
 Takemori falsely claimed to Yoshioki that Naitō Hironori, shugodai of Nagato Province, sought to support his younger brother.
 Yoshioki then directed his men toward Hōfu, proceeding to execute Hironori and his son, Hirokazu.
 Later, upon learning of the injustice committed against Hironori and Hirokazu, Yoshioki executed Takemori and received Hironori's daughter as his formal wife.
 Further, he supported Hironori's younger brother, Naitō Hiroharu, to reconstitute the Naitō clan, while enabling Sue Okifusa, the youngest member of the Sue clan, to lead the Sue.
 In 1499, Sugi Takeakira, a senior retainer, colluded with a daimyō from Bungo Province named Ōtomo Chikaharu in an effort to seize control of the Ōuchi clan.
 The plot was to abandon Yoshioki in favor of his younger brother, Ōuchi Takahiro.
 Upon learning of the plot, Yoshioki compelled Takeakira to commit seppuku, while Takahiro narrowly escaped to the protection of the Ōtomo clan in Bungo.